USRA-STI/gdt-core/docs/contributing.rst

 users!) that there is a bug.
 Perhaps you also have a proposed solution to fixing the issue.
 If so, then you can outline your proposed fix when you open the issue, and we will give you feedback about whether we think that would be a useful and appropriate fix.
-Once you have an affirmative, you are welcome to create a `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
-We suggest this sequence of

-1. Issue Creation
-2. Pull Request
+**Simple typographical fixes and clarifications made in the documentation do not require the creation of an issue.**

+If your proposed modifications are significant (e.g. sizable document change, API improvements, new feature), we highly recommend that you detail the propose change in the issue and wait for feedback.
-because it may save you precious time in the event that we do not decide to implement your proposed solution.
-This procedure should be considered not just for bug fixes but also for other types of contributions such as new features, API improvements, and sizable documentation changes.
-Simple typographical fixes and clarifications made in the documentation can skip the issue creation step.
+This is to save you precious time in the event that we decide not to accept your proposed solution.
+Often the proposed solution can break functionality elsewhere or can be simplified, and we would like to have a chance to provide useful feedback before you begin coding.
+Waiting for feedback is not a requirement, but merely reduces the chance of additional changes prior to having your pull request accepted.

+If you are submitting code modifications, we require that you create a unit test to confirm expected operation of the code if those modifications aren't already covered by an existing unit test.

+The usual sequence of events are:

+1. Create an issue describing the proposed changes.
+2. Waiting for feedback if desired.
+3. Fork from main branch.
+4. Use your fork to add your changes to the code base.
+5. Create unit tests showing that your changes work as intended.
+6. Create `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ with a comment explaining how it closes the issue you created.

 Opening an Issue
 -----------------